Saturday, Jun 14, 2025

 https://www.hannahperrinking.comBio

 Amanda Martínez: b.
-1988 Greenville, SC (Cherokee/Miccosukee Land) lives and works in Brooklyn, NY (Munsee Lenape/Canarsee Land).
-She received her Bachelors in Fine Arts from Kansas City Art Institute.
-She recently completed Cercado, an installation in the Brooklyn Botanical Garden as part of the Ankhlave Garden Project Fellowship.
-Solo exhibitions include The Aldrich Contemporary Art Museum; Ridgefield, CT; Aichi Prefectural Museum of Art, Nagoya, Japan; Here Gallery, Pittsburgh, PA; and HESSE FLATOW, New York, NY.
-Her work has been reviewed in Curbed, The New Yorker, and The New York Times, among others.
-She is represented by HESSE FLATOW, New York.
+1988, Greenville, SC (Tsalagihi Ayeli) lives and works in Brooklyn, NY (Lenapehoking).
+Inventing her own language of geometric abstraction, fashioning stencils or “profiles” of undulating shapes as distinct units of measurement, she maps out and carves her sculptures into discrete building blocks with infinite possible configurations.
+Martínez's work draws upon her intergenerational family history of working in adobe (earthen construction) as well as the visual languages of southwestern vernacular architecture and craft movements.
+Martínez received her Bachelors in Fine Arts from Kansas City Art Institute.
+She recently completed Cercado, an installation in the Brooklyn Botanic Garden as part of the Ankhlave Garden Project Fellowship and will be the 2026 artist in residence at Drew University.
+Solo presentations of her work include The Aldrich Contemporary Art Museum; Ridgefield, CT; Aichi Prefectural Museum of Art, Nagoya, Japan; Here Gallery, Pittsburgh, PA; HESSE FLATOW, New York, NY and elsewhere.
+Her work has been reviewed in Curbed, Surface Magazine, The New Yorker, The New York Times among others.

 Website